 In this article, we have argued that students of technology and organizing no longer need to spend intellectual capital and energy on debunking technological determinism: social constructivists have shown convincingly that technological determinism does not hold water.
 The task now at hand is to explain why there is so little variance in how technologies are used or, more precisely, why technologies eventually seem to shift social orders within an institutional field in more or less consistent directions.
-To do so will require acknowledging that one need not jettison materialism along with determinism, that powerful actors can shape technological momentum through the institutions they inhabit, and that analysts cannot adequately explain the micro-social dynamics of technological change without considering the macro-social processes of technological change (and vice versa).
+To do so will require acknowledging that one need not jettison materialism along with determinism, that powerful actors can shape technological momentum through the institutions they inhabit, and that analysts cannot adequately explain the micro-social dynamics of technological change (and vice versa).